StarmiyaMiyuki/ruby/rails/README.md

 # RSpec

-you have to load only once on your computer
 ```shell
 gem install rspec
 ```

-add package of rspec and factory bot
+- factory bot: test instance. you can refer to it by let or before(:each) add package of rspec and factory bot
 ```Gemfile
 group :development, :test do